dnif-archive/lookup-alienvault-otx/README.md

 | $AVOTXWhoisCreationDate| WHOIS information about the given domain's creation date |
 | $AVOTXWhoisExpirationDate| WHOIS information about the given domain's expiration date |

-### Domain Pulse Report
+### Retrieve Domain Pulse Report

 Threat indicators for the given domain, gathered from the OTX community pulse stream.

+- input : A Domain name

 ```
 _fetch $Domain from testingintegrations limit 1
 >>_lookup alienvaultotx get_domain_pulse_report $Domain
 ```

+###### Sample walkthrough video for domain pulse report

 [![Get Domain Pulse Report Walkthrough Video](readme-media/GIFs/get_domain_pulse_report.gif)](https://youtu.be/TEQPPOrrt10)

 Click the GIF above to view the high resolution video version.

+##### Note

 `testingintegrations` is a DNIF event store that can be uploaded for testing.

 The lookup call returns output in the following structure for available data

 |Field|Description|
 |-|-|